maoberlehner/markus-oberlehner-net/resources/articles/2017-01-14_investing-money-as-a-developer.md

 How much money is enough money to even start thinking about investing it?
 As with so many things in life: it depends™.

 How much money do you earn?
 Do you have a car?
 How much is your rent?
-Do you have plans on spending a lot of money in the near future?
+Do you have to spend a lot of money on something in the near future?
 How good is the social security system in your country?

 A general rule of thumb is to keep at least two months' income in your bank account.
 Depending on your situation (see the factors I listed above) this number may be up to five or even ten times your monthly income.